 If you want to enter the healthcare field as a certified nursing assistant, you’ll need the proper training.
 Many programs will require time in a healthcare facility to obtain hands-on training before the nursing assistant is deemed qualified to take the certification examination.
 Online programs will also require hands-on study at a healthcare facility near you.

 In addition to a high school diploma or GED, you’ll need to complete a six- to twelve-week CNA training program.
 Once you have met the instruction hours training requirements and have graduated from your nursing assistant program, you usually will have a period of 120 days to take the final exam.
 This exam will include sections for both clinical and written examples of problem-handling skills.
-Use web sites such as the CNA Exam Study Guide to learn more about the exam so you’re prepared.
-Once you pass this final exam, you will receive your nursing assistant certification.
+Once you pass the exam, you will receive your nursing assistant certification.

 Medical Information Technicians and Managers